-The small halls where Loyal Orange Lodges meet were once dotted all across the north of Ireland, some poking out from hedgerows on country lanes, others taking pride of place in the main streets of market towns and villages across the province.
-Monthly meetings consisting of prayer, bible readings, tea and sandwiches were the social fabric that held many rural communities together.
+The small Halls where Loyal Orange Lodges meet were once dotted all across the north of Ireland, some poking out from hedgerows on country lanes, others taking pride of place in the main streets of market towns and villages across the province of Ulster.
+Monthly meetings consisting of prayer, bible readings, tea, and sandwiches were the social fabric that held many rural communities together.

-100 years after partition, the demographic changes in Northern Ireland are apparent in the halls.
+100 years after Partition, the demographic changes taking place in Northern Ireland are apparent in the Halls.

-25 years after the Good Friday Agreement brought and end to ‘The Troubles’, cultural and political identites in Northern Ireland are changing.
-30% of the population now identifies as ‘Northern Irish’ , rather than the traditional ‘Catholic’ or ‘Protestant’.
+25 years after the Good Friday Agreement brought an end to ‘The Troubles’, cultural and political identities in Northern Ireland are changing.
+30% of the population now identifies as ‘Northern Irish’, rather than ‘Catholic’ or ‘Protestant’.

 EADIE MEMORIAL ORANGE HALL, Annalong, County Down